randsleadershipslack/documents-and-resources/incident-process.md

 In any group of humans, things will sometimes go sideways.
 Whether it's simple unintentional miscommunication or more extreme unacceptable behavior, we need to have an agreed upon protocol to resolve these situations ourselves or to escalate in the case one-to-one resolutons in unachievable.

-This is the process for incident resolution at Rands Leadership Slack.
+This is the process for incident resolution at Rands Leadership Slack and process is [documented culture](http://randsinrepose.com/archives/the-process-myth/).

 # The Process